myneur/ClimateChangeViz/README.md

 ### Context (Work in progress)
 This is an exploration so far.
 There are models considered hot and outliers and couple of more models.
 These are not distinguished here yet.
+Models with TCR (Transient Climate Response) 1.4-2.2 are deemed more likely in AR6.
 Averages by 50th quantile.
 Ranges by 10-90th quantile.

 ## Maximal temperature (in Czechia) projections (CMIP6 models)